sedroche/proposals/apbs/use-shared-services-across-namespaces.md

 ## Goals

 - A convenient way for the developer to tell the platform about an existing deployment of the service he is about to deploy.
-- The APB for a shared service automatically connecting to the shared service in another namespace, using the provided details.
+- The APB for a connected service automatically connecting to a shared service in another namespace, using the provided details.
-- The APB for a shared service automatically configuring the shared service in another namespace and exposing the configuration details to the current namespace.
+- The APB for a connected service automatically configuring a shared service in another namespace and exposing the configuration details to the current namespace.
+- The APB for a connected service configuring the shared service during a bind operation.
+- The APB for a connected service deconfiguring the shared service during an unbind operation.

 ## Non-Goals